 - Slow load times

-- Errors with scripts and pages loading
+- Errors with scripts and page loading

 Here are things to consider when assessing the customer service and support of a hosting provider: